yjjang/mongkie/docs/tutorial/functional_annotation.rst

 Functional annotation of a cluster
 **********************************

-In this step, you will perform a GO :doc:`../network_analysis/enrichment_analysis` for genes in ``Cluster 3`` and visually annotate the cluster with representative functions via the :doc:`Visual Editor UI <../network_visualization/visual_editing>`.
+In this section, you will perform a GO :doc:`../network_analysis/enrichment_analysis` for genes in ``Cluster 3`` and visually annotate the cluster with representative functions via the :doc:`Visual Editor UI <../network_visualization/visual_editing>`.

 * Make sure you select the **Network** tab of ``Cluster 3``.